marymetilda/Yummy_Tasty_Food_App/README.md

     - Functional Component - NEW

 - React Functional component

   - react functional component is just a javascript function which returs a jsx element
   - component should start with a capital letter

 - jsx sanitises tha data from api

+## Taking is cheap and show me the code

+- before building app do planig and draw wireframe

+  - Header
+    - logo
+    - Nav Items
+  - Body
+    - Search
+    - Restaurantcontainer
+      - RestaurantCard
+        - Img
+        - Name of Restaurant
+        - Star rating
+        - cuisine
+        - delevery time
+  - Footer
+    - Copyright
+    - Links
+    - Adress
+    - Contact

+- component composition

+  - calling a component inside another component is known as component composition

+- config driven UI

+  - controlling the UI, how the UI looks like using config/data.
+The config come from backend.

+- Do not use index as key on mapping.